zoefapp/railstartups.org/README.md

 ## Getting listed

-Send an email to sander@zoef.app to get listed as a rail startup.
+Create a pull request to this repository or send an email to sander@zoef.app to get listed as a rail startup.